micro-os-plus/micro-os-plus-iii/docs/NOTES.md

 #### Apparently redundant

-A mail queues seems to be a combination of a memory pool and a message queue, with very similar usage, which aparently makes it redundant.
+A mail queues seems to be a combination of a memory pool and a message queue, with very similar usage, which makes it redundant.

+Actually, with carefully designed C++ objects, it was possible to implement both osMemoryPool and osMailQ with the same pool and queue objects.

 #### Unused thread_id parameter in `osMailQCreate()` prototype